cPanel How To: Change a Domain’s MX Record

 If you choose Edit DNS Zone you will be taken to a list of domains.
 Pick the domain you want to change and click on the Edit at the bottom of the screen.

-Find the line with a drop down menu showing MX as the record type, as shown below:
+Find the line with a dropdown menu showing MX as the record type.

 If you have the new e-mail server's hostname: